MoH-Malaysia/covid19-public/epidemic/README.md

 6) `deaths_bid_dod`: deaths due to COVID-19 which were brought-in dead based on **date of death** (perfect subset of `deaths_new_dod`)
 7) `deaths_pvax`: number of partially-vaccinated individuals who died due to COVID-19 based on **date of death** (perfect subset of `deaths_new_dod`), where "partially vaccinated" is defined as receiving at least 1 dose of a 2-dose vaccine at least 1 day prior to testing positive, or receiving the Cansino vaccine between 1-27 days before testing positive.
 8) `deaths_fvax`: number of fully-vaccinated who died due to COVID-19 based on **date of death** (perfect subset of `deaths_new_dod`), where "fully vaccinated" is defined as receiving the 2nd dose of a 2-dose vaccine at least 14 days prior to testing positive, or receiving the Cansino vaccine at least 28 days before testing positive.
+9) `deaths_tat`: median days between date of death and date of report for all deaths reported on the day

 ### Cluster analysis